xpoke/Nicer-Reddit-RSS/README.md

     python3 main.py

 By default it will listen on port 8080.
-Modify the source to change this or other defaults.
+Modify the source's start to change this or other defaults.

 Use a url that looks like this: